 The six buildings that house the expansive collections of paintings, sculptures and traditional Balinese keris daggers - this latter being a personal pursuit by the founder, who also happens to be a generation of the Balinese pande clan of smiths - are designed using traditional Balinese architecture and layout.

 The first building houses variations in Balinese paintings, and consists of four exhibits.
 Exhibit A displays Balinese paintings, from the classical Kamasan-style wayang paintings depicting the Ramayana and Mahabharata epics as well as Javanese and Balinese myths and legends.

-Exhibits B and C display paintings with western influences which developed in the 1920s in Ubud, and later became known as Ubud-style paintings.
+Exhibits B and C of Neka Art Museum display paintings with western influences which developed in the 1920s in Ubud, and later became known as Ubud-style paintings.

 This influence was brought on by German artist Walter Spies and Dutch painter Rudolf Bonnet, who both introduced their subtle techniques in lighting, shadows, perspectives and subject anatomy.
 Through exhibit D, there are Batuan-style paintings hailing from the village.